-Colorado residents who work in another state should be aware of is the Tax Paid to Another State credit.
-If you live in the Centennial State and your income is taxable in another state, you may qualify for a credit for taxes paid to the other state.
+Colorado residents who work in another state should be aware of the credit for tax paid to another state.
+If you live in Colorado and your income is taxable in another state, you may qualify for a credit for taxes paid to the other state.

 If you’re in the military on active duty, you might not have state taxes withheld.
-You will need to make sure that you establish Colorado as your state of legal residence.
-You can do that by registering to vote there or purchasing property there.
+To qualify you will need to make sure that you establish Colorado as your state of legal residence.
+You can do that by registering to vote in Colorado or purchasing property there.
 Once you do that, any money you get from being in active service doesn’t count as taxable income when figuring out Colorado income taxes (meaning you won’t be taxed in Colorado for that amount).

 How You Can Affect Your Colorado Paycheck

-Finally, one more way you can tweak your paycheck is to modify your pre-tax contributions which will lessen your taxable income.
-If your employer offers benefits, think about putting more into things like a Health Savings Account, a commuter program or other types of flexible spending accounts.
-You might also want to increase how much you’ve been putting into your retirement account, like your 401(k) or 403(b).
-This money comes out of your paycheck before taxes are taken out, so they actually help to lower how much you owe Uncle Sam.
+Finally, one more way you can tweak your paycheck is to modify your pre-tax contributions.
+These lessen your taxable income and may even push you into a lower tax bracket.
+If your employer offers such benefits, think about putting more into things like a Health Savings Account, a commuter program or other types of flexible spending accounts.
+You might also want to increase how much you’re putting into your employer-sponsored retirement account, like your 401(k) or 403(b).

 Colorado Top Income Tax Rate

 |Year||Top Income Tax Rate|